 How To Ask For A Comp Table

-Here’s how you’re going to ask for the comp.
-You’ll want to send a text message to a VIP host or promoter that works for the club you want to get a comp table at.
-To help you in the process, we’ve provided a sample text message below that you can use as a template when you’re asking for a comp.
+Here’s how you’re going to ask for one.
+Send a text message to a VIP host or promoter that works for the club where you want to get a comp table.
+To help you in the process, we’ve provided a sample text message below to use as a template when you’re asking for a comp.

-Keep in mind that you’ll want to establish some common ground in your message.
-Additionally, compliments can go a long way too as long as they are sincere.
-It’s a sad fact, but more often than not hosts and promoters don’t get a lot of love in this town.
-Showing your appreciation is appreciated! 🙂
+Additionally, compliments can go a long way, too, as long as they’re sincere.
+It’s a sad fact, but more often than not, hosts and promoters don’t get a lot of love in this town.
+So showing your appreciation can go a long way!

 Sample Text Message

 You: Hey, Mike!
 My name is Steve.
 Kelly James referred me.
 She says you’re the best host in town!
-A buddy and I are coming to Vegas next week with six beautiful ladies.
+A buddy and I are coming to Vegas next week with eight ladies.
 Any chance for a comp table?
 I appreciate your help!
-Here’s a photo of our group.

 When To Arrive

-As Mike pointed out in the above message, it’s imperative to arrive at club opening for a comp table.
+As Mike pointed out in the above message, it’s imperative to arrive at the club’s opening for a comp table.
 If you don’t, you’ll risk losing the table altogether.